Low Budget Film

 Low Cost Lighting Strategies Revealed...

-When it comes to lighting solutions that will save you money, DC powered lights will save you money in many ways.
-DC lights cost less than standard AC lights and they require less crew to operate while generating less heat as well!
 Frezzolini makes a whole line of DC powered lights both in the Tungsten and HMI variety.
 To power your DC lights, Frezzolini and Anton Bauer Batteries both have a solid reputation.
-The advantage of using batteries to power DC lights is that no cables have to be run to AC outlets and the DC lights can instantly be picked up and moved to new locations since their battery power supply is located at the base of the light stand.
-Newer battery technologies have made batteries more lightweight than ever and therefore easier to move when moving your DC lights.
-Quick charge battery technology allows one to charge one set of batteries while another set is in use.
+The advantage of using batteries to power D.C. lights is that no cables have to be run to AC outlets.
+D.C. lights can instantly be picked up and moved to a new angle since the battery power supply can usually be located at the base of the light stand.

-The primary disadvantage to DC lighting is the lights are generally non-focusable and the lights source is smaller in diameter.
-Smaller diameter light sources don't necessarily bounce light as well as larger diameter light sources do.
-Many DP's shy away from small light sources because they create more harsh shadows.
 Bouncing DC powered lights significantly reduces light output so one may be forced to do more directional lighting.
 However, the good news is film handles directional lighting much better than video, and this should allow your guerilla film production to move to new locations and re-light faster.

-Anton Bauer and Frezzolini batteries apparently will still retain a decent portion of their value even if one has recharged them 50-75 times.
-If you have charged your batteries 50-75 times, that means you have used your batteries for guerilla lighting set-ups enough times and have therefore saved money by reducing your lighting crew personnel costs.
-I use Frezzolini 24W HMI's with Anton Bauer Dionic 90 batteries and find them to be an ideal match.
+I have used Frezzolini 24W HMI's with Anton Bauer Dionic 90 batteries and find them to be an ideal match.
 However the Dionic 90's might be considered pricey.
-But if you are able to do your lighting set-ups faster your battery and lighting costs are amortized each and every day you used them.
-Since most high end batteries should retain 40-50% of their value if they are kept in good shape and you bought them new, it's clear to see that these items will have paid for themselves by the time your film is completed.
+But if you are able to do your lighting set-ups faster your battery and lighting costs are amortized each and every day you use them.
+Since most high end batteries should retain 50-65% of their value if they are kept in good shape and you bought them new, it's clear to see that these items will have paid for themselves by the time your film completes the production cycle.

-I can't stress enough however to never try any lighting set-up without first consulting with an experienced film production veteran and getting their approval as to how you plan on using your DC powered lighting kit.
+I can't stress enough to never try any lighting set-up without first consulting with an experienced film production veteran and getting their approval as to how you plan on using your DC powered lighting kit.
 Never try any lighting set-up for the first time on a film shoot and don't have anyone handle your batteries or lights who doesn't have any prior experience with lights or batteries.
 Always keep your lights and batteries away from water, heat, fire, and flammable gasses.
 I also DO NOT recommend making your own batteries and please realize that ALL BATTERIES should have fuseable links that help prevent the battery from overloading and possibly exploding.

-If you cannot afford portable Frezzi HMI lights, you can use standard DC lights with dichroic filters to emulate daylight light.
-One disadvantage is even 12 volt dc lights will give off more heat than an HMI will, but the 12 volt dc ligths will give off significantly less heat than a 120 volt light will.
-Remember, this lighting strategy is primarily for low budget filmmaking where you can't afford to pay for a crew or you don't want to take advantage of people by having them work for free or very little pay.
+Remember, 12 volt, DC lights with dichroic filters is primarily for low budget filmmaking where you need to match daylight color temperature and can't afford to pay mini-arc HMI's, or for a crew, or you don't want to take advantage of people by having them work for free or very little pay.
 However, making a low budget film is NEVER an excuse to not practice SAFE lighting and film shooting procedures.

 Decoy For Terror